 The sensing initiator shall determine the format of the TRN field (by setting the TXVECTOR parameters TRN_SEQ_LENGTH, EDMG_TRN_LEN, RX_TRN_PER_TX_TRN, EDMG_TRN_P, EDMG_TRN_M, EDMG_TRN_N) in each of the transmitted BRP frames in a way that it is compatible with the sensing responder capabilities and covers all the desired TX and RX beams.
 For example, if the number of RX beams is small, BRP RX/TX PPDUs may be used.
 If the number of RX beams is large, a BRP RX PPDU can be used per each TX Beam.
 If there is a single RX beam, a BRP TX PPDU may be used, covering several TX beams.

-If either the sensing initiator or sensing responder is a non-EDMG STA or if the sensing responder has set to 1 the DMG TRN RX Only Capable field in the Beamforming Capability subelement of the EDMG Capabilities element (see 9.4.2.265 (EDMG Capabilities element)), the sensing initiator shall use BRP-RX PPDUs unless the number of RX Beams is equal to 1(#1835) in which case BRP-TX PPDUs should be used.
+If either the sensing initiator or sensing responder is a non-EDMG STA or if the sensing responder has the DMG TRN RX Only Capable field equal to 1 in the Beamforming Capability subelement of the EDMG Capabilities element (see 9.4.2.265 (EDMG Capabilities element)), the sensing initiator shall use BRP-RX PPDUs, unless the number of RX Beams is equal to 1(#1835), in which case BRP-TX PPDUs should be used.
 In each BRP frame, the First Beam Index field indicates which is the first beam that is used in the TRN field of the PPDU.
 The sensing initiator will go through the Num TX Beams Per Instance TX beams.
-If the Repeat per Instance field of the DMG Sensing Scheduling subelement is greater than 1, the sensing initiator shall cover the Num TX Beams Per Instance TX Beams in instance times, going to the first one after the last one.
+If the Repeat per Instance field of the DMG Sensing Scheduling subelement is greater than 1, the sensing initiator shall cover the Num TX Beams Per Instance TX Beams in the ??DMG sensing?? instance, times, going to the first one after the last one.
 All BRP frames transmitted by the sensing initiator shall be separated by SIFS.
 The sensing responder shall respond after BRPIFS with a BRP frame containing a report.
 The report may be based on Channel Measurement Feedback elements or DMG Sensing Report elements.
 The presence and type of the report is indicated by the Report Control field of the DMG Sensing Report Element (see 9.4.2.329 (DMG Sensing Report element)).

-A bistatic DMG sensing instance in which the sensing initiator is the sensing receiver is composed of a BRP frame transmitted by the sensing initiator followed after a BRPIFS with one or more BRP frames with TRN field transmitted by the sensing responder.
+A bistatic DMG sensing instance in which the sensing initiator is the sensing receiver, is composed of a BRP frame transmitted by the sensing initiator followed after a BRPIFS with one or more BRP frames with TRN field transmitted by the sensing responder.
 The first transmit beam to be used by the sensing responder is indicated by the First Beam Index of the BRP Sensing element of the BRP frame sent by the sensing initiator.
 The sensing responder shall start transmitting using this beam indicating it in the same field in the first BRP frame it transmits(#2009, #2078).
 The sensing responder shall continue with the number of TX Beams indicated in the Num TX Beams Per Instance field in the DMG Sensing Scheduling subelement of the DMG Sensing Measurement Session element.
-For each of these beams, it will allow the sensing initiator to go through all the beams indicated in its RxBeamList.
-The method to allow these transmit/receive beam combination is the same as in a bistatic DMG sensing instance in which the sensing initiator is the sensing transmitter.
+For each beams, it will allow the sensing initiator to cycle through all the beams indicated in its RxBeamList.
+The method allocating these transmit/receive beam combinations, is the same as in a bistatic DMG sensing instance in which the sensing initiator is the sensing transmitter.
 All BRP frames transmitted by the sensing responder shall be separated by SIFS.
 There is no reporting in bistatic DMG sensing instances in which the sensing initiator is the sensing receiver.